davenaylor/postie/readme.txt

   * Improved cronless postie instructions and configuration
   * Internationalization is working now
   * Dutch localization (thanks to gvmelle http://gvmelle.com)
+  * Fixed caption bug when using image magick

 * 1.2 (2009.04.22)
   * More video options: